What You Should Know about Jewish Prayer Garb

 For a large, square-ish tallit: Wrap the tallit around you like a cape.
 Position the atarah against the back of your neck, letting the tallit fall over your shoulders with the tzitzit draped along both the front and back of your body.
 Extend one arm under the shawl, grasp the front corner, and bring your hand up to your shoulder, folding the tallit back on itself.
 Repeat on the opposite side.

-Phylacteries (tefillin in Hebrew) consist of straps and two black leather boxes that may be worn during weekday morning services.
+Phylacteries (tefillin in Hebrew) consist of straps and two black leather boxes that may be worn during weekday morning services by anyone who chooses to do so.
 Tefillin are not worn on chagim (festivals), but may be worn on a festival’s intermediate days (chol hamoed).
 Tefillin are not widely used by Reform Jews.

 The boxes contain parchments inscribed with the Torah verses that command Jews to bind its words upon our arms and heads (Exodus 13:1–10, Exodus 13:11–16, Deuteronomy 6:4–9, and Deuteronomy 11:13-21).
 To symbolize binding these sacred words (known as laying tefillin), wearers place one box on the bicep and wrap the strap around their arm and hand in a set pattern, and one on the head just above the hairline bound at the back of the neck.
 (Hair should not be wet when laying tefillin because moisture can warp the leather of the box on your head.)